-SKILL EXAM EVOLUTION: Demonstrate Operation level skills.
+SKILL EXAM EVOLUTION:

+Demonstrate Operation level skills.
 Working as a member of a 4-6 member team, fulfill assigned team roles, including but not limited to; Rescue Officer, spreader, cutter, reciprocating saw (if needed), and support personnel, and other AHJ protocols.
 Safety Officer must be qualified and provided by AHJ.
-The lead tester will assign team roles (on the exam day).
-The candidates must not know their "assigned" team roles prior to the evolution exam.

 The evolution exam is a team evolution but is graded individually; the whole team is not penalized if one or more members do not fulfill their required tasks.
 Each team member must have the knowledge/skills of each role.

-REFERENCE : NFPA 1006, 2021, 8.2.1-8.2.9 CONDITION: Given a passenger vehicle incident, vehicle resting on its wheels, information and applicable reference materials, PPE, stabilization tools and equipment, extinguisher/safety line, AHJ approved.
+REFERENCE: NFPA 1006, 2021, 8.2.1-8.2.9

+CONDITION: Given a passenger vehicle incident, vehicle resting on its wheels, information and applicable reference materials, PPE, stabilization tools and equipment, extinguisher/safety line, AHJ approved.
 4-6 member team.

-SCENARIO: Given a passenger vehicle incident requiring extrication or disentanglement of victim(s), with a vehicle resting on its wheels, Utilize available resources (engine with extrication tools).
+SCENARIO: Given a passenger vehicle incident requiring extrication or disentanglement of victim(s), with a vehicle resting on its wheels, Utilize available resources

+(engine with extrication tools).
 Demonstrate operation level skills.

-COMPETENCE: Wear appropriate PPE Perform an incident size-up.
-Create Incident Action Plan (IAP) Verbalize safety procedures and emergency evacuation signals Identify the number of victims Identify and request additional resources as needed Identify fire and explosive hazards and manage ignition potentials Demonstrate use of extinguishing devices and fire control strategies Select, operate, and monitor stabilization devices Manage potential harmful energy sources and SRS systems Determine and create egress opening for rescue - B-pillar blowout or 3rd door Disentangle and remove victim from vehicle by performing a dash jack or dash roll Report to supervisor/incident commander when tasks are complete and function within the incident management system as assigned Maintain incident stability and scene safety Terminate incident TIME: 20 minutes 22
+1. Wear appropriate PPE

+- 2. Perform an incident size-up.
+Create Incident Action Plan (IAP) Verbalize safety procedures and emergency evacuation signals - 3.
+Identify the number of victims - 4.
+Identify and request additional resources as needed - 5.
+Identify fire and explosive hazards and manage ignition potentials - 6.
+Demonstrate use of extinguishing devices and fire control strategies - 7.
+Select, operate, and monitor stabilization devices - 8.
+Manage potential harmful energy sources and SRS systems - 9.
+Determine and create egress opening for rescue B-pillar blowout or 3rd - 10.
+Disentangle and remove victim from vehicle by performing a dash jack or dash roll - 11.
+Report to supervisor/incident commander when tasks are complete and function within the incident management system as assigned - 12.
+Maintain incident stability and scene safety - 13.
+Terminate incident